qvad/taqo/README.md

 ### Collecting optimizations (Based on TAQO paper)

-This test is inspired
+This algorithm is inspired
 by [TAQO](https://www.researchgate.net/publication/241623318_Testing_the_accuracy_of_query_optimizers)
 page.
 Idea is to evaluate query and all possible optimisations for it.
 After that we compare execution time and other parameters to tell if optimiser works well.
-Query evaluated few times ( see `--num-retries`) to avoid invalid results.
+Query evaluated few times ( see `--num-retries`) to avoid inaccurate results.

-Test detects all tables that are used in query, generates all possible permutations (basically framework tries to generate all possible `Leading` hints) and then tries to generate possible optimizations using pg_hint by combining current table permutation with different types of Joins ( Nested Loop Join, Merge, Hash) and scans (Index if available, Sequential).
+Tool detects all tables that are used in query, generates all possible permutations (basically framework tries to generate all possible `Leading` hints) and then tries to generate possible optimizations using pg_hint by combining current table permutation with different types of Joins ( Nested Loop Join, Merge, Hash) and scans (Index if available, Sequential).